vheikkiniemi/animated-waddle/Booking system/Phase 4/material/GDPR_in_brief.md

 **Principles for accepting the contract during registration**
 1. `Clear acceptance action`
     - The user must actively do something, such as:
-        - Tick a checkbox ("I accept the terms of service and privacy policy").
+        - Tick a checkbox (`I accept the terms of service and privacy policy`).
         - Click a button like "Register" or "Create account".
     - This demonstrates informed consent to the terms.
 2. `Accessibility of terms and privacy policy`